-To open the rear power window, push in and hold the switch.
+To open the rear power window, push and hold the switch in the DOWN position.

-To close the rear power window, pull out and hold the switch.
+To close the rear power window, push and hold the switch in the UP position.

 To stop the opening or closing function at any time, simply release the switch.